-These non-residential land uses appear consistently across all municipalities; however, employment uses are specified into various commercial/industrial land uses in other municipalities.
-Because units are not consistent across all By-laws, rates were converted to spaces per 100 m2 (most commonly use unit).
-To compare the rates, a summary of the long-term and short-term parking rates based on GFA is provided in Table 11 and Table 12, respectively.
+These non-residential land uses appear consistently across all municipalities; however, employment uses are typically specified into various commercial/industrial land uses in other municipalities.
+Because units are not consistent across all by-laws, rates were converted to spaces per 100 m2 (most commonly use unit).
+To compare the rates, a summary of the long-term and short-term parking rates per 100 m2 GFA is provided in Table 11 and Table 12, respectively.

-Most municipalities have either established individual rates for each land use (e.g. Toronto, Vaughan), or group rates based on land uses that are expected to have similar long-term and short-term parking patterns (e.g. Halifax).
+In the jurisdictional review, most municipalities have established either individual rates for each land use (e.g., Toronto, Vaughan) or group rates based on land uses that are expected to have similar long-term and short-term parking patterns (e.g., Halifax).
 Richmond Hill's By-law for the Key Development Areas defines a single parking rate for all non-residential land uses.
-This may be due to the local nature of the by-law, or the limited land uses allowed in these areas.
-Because of the varying demands for long-term and short-term bicycle parking, there may be under- (or over-)

-estimations in the required parking.
+This may be due to the specific local nature of this by-law or the limited land uses allowed in these areas.
+Because of the varying demands for long-term and short-term bicycle parking, there may be under- (or over-) estimations in the required parking.
 For comparison purposes, these rates are included and expanded to each land use.

-Exhibit 5 and Exhibit 6 show where the proposed Mississauga rates are within the spectrum of the other municipalities.
-In general, the Mississauga rates are on the lower end, which means there is opportunity to increase the bicycle parking rate to be more consistent with practices in other jurisdictions.
+Exhibit 5 and Exhibit 6 show where the Mississauga TDM Strategy rates fall within the spectrum of the other municipalities.
+In general, the Mississauga TDM Strategy rates are 50% lower than rates from other municipalities, which means there is opportunity to increase the bicycle parking rate to be more consistent with practices in other jurisdictions.